Aaron193/programming-language/README.md

 Notes:
 - Semicolons are not part of normal statement syntax.
 They are only used as separators inside `for (...)` clauses.
-- Local declarations still require explicit types except for `@import(...)` bindings.
+- Local `var`/`const` bindings can omit the type when it can be inferred.
+Function parameters, exported APIs, and ambiguous cases still need explicit types.
 - `type ... struct` is currently class-backed syntax, not a separate value-type runtime.
 - Supported operator annotations are currently limited to `+`, `-`, `*`, `/`, `==`, `!=`, `<`, `<=`, `>`, `>=`.
 - Newline continuation is explicit: `(`, `[`, `.`, `as`, assignment operators, and binary operators must stay on the same line as the expression they continue.